id-studiolab/Connected-Interaction-Kit/docs/support/index.md

 {:.note}
 This is a guide to update the bootloader, not a guide to update the Circuit Python version

-1. Connect ItsyBitsy to your computer, you should see a USB drive appear as: CIRCUITPY
+1. Connect microconroller to your computer, you should see a USB drive appear as: CIRCUITPY
 <img src="assets/circuitpy.png" alt="" width="100"/>
 2. Double-click the RESET button, the drive disappears and reappears as: ITSYM4BOOT
 <img src="../components/itsybitsy-microcontroller/assets/recognize_IB_M4.jpg" alt="" width="200"/>